 Please click below to learn more about summer reading and summer homework.

-Please note that another version of the calculator, the TI-Nspire CX CAS, cannot be used on standardized tests.
+- TI-Nspire CX or TI-Nspire CX II calculator (will cover math and science and can be used on standardized tests).
+Please note: Another version of this calculator, the TI-Nspire CX CAS, cannot be used on standardized tests.

 It is important for all Lemont High School students to resolve their financial obligations.
 Parents/guardians have several options to pay their students' registration fees, including cash, check and credit card/debit card.